 Briefly, you can get up to $500 as a tax credit (which is real money, as opposed to a tax deduction) for home energy efficiency measures you pay for.
 It used to be $1500 and 30% of the cost, but they reduced it to $500 and 10% of the cost for this year.
 It's not great, but it's something, so if you can get it, you should.

 The whole point of the latest edition of Science Friday was to make their listeners aware that this tax credit is expiring at the end of 2011.
 Yes, it's going away...again.
 Maybe Congress will extend it again, or maybe they won't.
 If you want to take advantage of this federal tax credit, you need to do it soon.

 So, what does this have to do with storm doors, you're wondering?
 Well, in the show, the very first home energy efficiency improvement mentioned on Science Friday was installing a storm door.
 Yes, a storm door.
 They mentioned other items afterward that were better, but a storm door?
 Really, Ira?

-The main reason it won't save you much energy is that, as the pie chart above shows, you don't have a lot of energy use associated with your doors.
-In the house that this pie chart applies to, the heating and cooling loads due to the doors in the house added up to only 1% of the total.
-I'm not a big fan of looking at payback (and if you're financing, payback is completely irrelevant), but the payback on a storm door is not very good.
+The main reason it won't save you much energy is that, you don't have a lot of energy use associated with your doors.
+Take a look at the pie chart above.
+It's from a home energy rating for an energy hog of a house in Atlanta.
+In that house, the heating and cooling loads due to the doors in the house added up to only 1% of the total.
+I'm not a big fan of looking at payback (and if you're financing, payback is irrelevant), but the payback on a storm door is not very good.
 In the house above, the payback on a $200 storm door would be at least 20 years.

 (By the way, Ira, if you're looking for someone to discuss building science on your show, I could find some time for you.
 Give me a call.)

-Photo by Corey Ann from flickr.com, used under a Creative Commons license.
+Photo of storm door by Corey Ann from flickr.com, used under a Creative Commons license.